rcoenmans/vsts-client/README.rst

 VSTS Client
 ========================================

-This project provides a client for working with VSTS/TFS projects/workitems/tasks.
+This project provides a client library, written in Python, for working with VSTS/TFS projects/workitems/tasks.